Yeah! Imagine having a personal web site, in 2023, on one's own hosting. Crazy.

 who even are you

 I'm a hobbyist computer toucher in my mid-30s.
 I do light web and/or game development on occasion.
-I used to write comedic epistolary fiction on Self-Loathing Nerds, and now I do it on Derelict Wizard Yachts due to interpersonal events.
+I used to write comedic epistolary fiction on Self-Loathing Nerds, and now I do it on Derelict Wizard Yachts.

 Good question!
-Either use the site's RSS feed if you're a big nerd (affectionate) or look here.
-Email newsletters are not worth setting up because I am simply not going to post often enough to justify a bulk mailing service subscription or including a fucking legal address to please the FTC's worthless anti-spam laws.
+Use the site's RSS feed if you're a big nerd (affectionate) or I guess just bookmark it and check it occasionally like a webcomic.
+Social media is in such a rotten state I don't do it anymore, sorry.
+I looked into it and email newsletters are not worth setting up because I am simply not going to post often enough to justify a bulk mailing service subscription or including a fucking legal address to please the FTC's worthless anti-spam laws.

 that's a cool banner photo btw, under the green filter